DocSearch provides an easy way for Open Source documentations to have an instant search on their websites!

 getMissingResultsUrl

-type: ({ query: string }) => string | optional
+type: ({ query: string }) => string| optional

 Function to return the URL of your documentation repository.

-<template> <AlgoliaDocSearch :get-missing-results-url="getMissingResultsUrl" /></template><script setup lang="ts">import type { DocSearchProps } from 'docsearch'const getMissingResultsUrl: DocSearchProps['getMissingResultsUrl'] = ({ query }) => { return `https://github.com/algolia/docsearch/issues/new?title=${query}`;}</script>
+<template> <AlgoliaDocSearch :get-missing-results-url="getMissingResultsUrl" /></template><script setup lang="ts">import type { DocSearchProps } from 'docsearch'const getMissingResultsUrl: DocSearchProps['getMissingResultsUrl'] = ({ query }) => { return `https://github.com/algolia/docsearch/issues/new?title=${query}`;}</script>If you want to theme the component, you can use these files as a reference for available variables/classes:

 The components gets shipped with @docsearch/css which is the default theme from Algolia.